 - Disease control

 If you have succulents, you may also have a cactus or two in your collection.
 So what about pruning cactus plants?
 Ideally, you’ve planted your cactus in an area with plenty of room for growth.
-But, if it has overgrown and can cause danger, pruning may be needed.
+If it has overgrown and can cause danger, however, pruning may be needed.
 Cut padded cactus at the joints, never removing part of a pad.

 Pruning succulent plants makes your arrangements last longer in the same container, while allowing you to multiply your plants.
 Pruning cactus helps keep them within a safe location.
 Always wear protective clothing, such as thick gloves, when working with a potentially dangerous plant.